The 3 Best Tradeline Companies

 Either way, you want to make sure the account holder has good credit.
 Ideally, they should have good credit utilization, which means the average of all their tradelines is lower than 30 percent.

-This is why buying tradelines can be a smart strategy for boosting your credit score.
+This is why buying tradelines can be a smart strategy for boosting your credit history.
 When you work with one of them, you rely on their vetting process to make sure the account holder has good credit for you to borrow.

 Buying Tradelines: Common Mistakes People Make